PlayForm/Format/README.md

 > **Note**
 >
-> `AstroBiome` will not lint / format your requests, only your statically
+> `BiomeAstro` will not lint / format your requests, only your statically
 > generated build and pre-rendered routes.

 ## Installation